nmxmxh/master-ovasabi/docs/amadeus/amadeus_context.md

 - **Last updated timestamp**: When the graph was last modified
 - **Backups**: Historical versions stored in `amadeus/backups`
 - **Service implementations**: Tracks service implementation patterns
+- **Provider/DI registration**: Tracks all service registrations and relationships
+- **Babel integration**: Tracks all pricing/i18n relationships

 ## Implementation Status

 - Basic implementation complete
 - Service hooks functional
 - CLI tool available
-- Nexus integration established
+- Nexus and Provider/DI integration established
+- Babel service integrated
 - Documentation published
 - Backup system set up
 - Service pattern documented

 ## Usage Guidelines

-1. Services should register with Amadeus at startup
+1. Services should register with Amadeus and the Provider/DI container at startup
 2. Service capabilities and dependencies should be tracked
 3. CI/CD pipelines should validate knowledge graph consistency
 4. Pattern implementations should be documented in the graph
 5. Impact analysis should be performed before major changes
 6. Follow standardized service implementation pattern
+7. Integrate with Babel for i18n and pricing where relevant
+8. Expose health and metrics endpoints for observability

 ## Future Development